Friday, August 8, 2014

 November 17,1800 to Present

-The United Colonies and States of America has had nine cities or towns that served as their seats of government.1 Commonly referred to as "Capitals," the Congresses of the United Colonies and States of America actually convened in 18 different buildings from September 5, 1774 to present.
-What follows is a brief history on each of the United Colonial and States Congressional Seats of Government during the U.S. founding period.
+Throughout its early history, the United Colonies and later the United States of America had nine different cities and towns serve as seats of government.[1]
+Although these locations are often called "Capitals," the various Congresses of the United Colonies and United States actually convened in a total of 18 different buildings from September 5, 1774, to the present.
+What follows is a historical overview of each location that served as a Congressional Seat of Government during the founding period of the United States, highlighting the role these sites played in shaping the early republic.

 [1] Fortenbaugh, Robert The Nine Capitals of the United States, York, Pa., Maple Press Co., 1948

-United Colonies of North America Seats of Continental Congress
+United Colonies of North America Seats of United

 Sept.
 5, 1774 to July 1, 1776